SEC Charges Latvian Citizen With Digital Asset Fraud

 In the second scheme, the complaint alleges that, from April 2019 to July 2019, Auzins fraudulently offered the unregistered securities of Innovamine, which purportedly offered a cloud mining program.
 According to the complaint, Auzins claimed that investors could contribute digital assets to Innovamine, and then the company would perform mining activities and provide investors with a daily "automatic payout . . . in whichever coin they mine."
 The complaint alleges that these promises were untrue, and that Auzins misappropriated nearly all of the funds raised in the offering.

-The SEC's complaint charges Auzins with violating the registration provisions of Sections 5(a) and 5(c) of the Securities Act of 1933 ("Securities Act") and the antifraud provisions of Section 17(a) of the Securities Act and Section 10(b) of the Securities Exchange Act of 1934 ("Exchange Act") and Rule 10b-5 thereunder.
-The complaint seeks permanent injunctions, including conduct-based injunctions, disgorgement plus prejudgment interest, civil penalties, and an officer-and-director bar against him.
+The SEC’s complaint charges Auzins with violating the antifraud and registration provisions of the federal securities laws, and seeks permanent injunctions, including conduct-based injunctions, disgorgement plus prejudgment interest, civil penalties, and an officer-and-director bar against him.

 The SEC’s investigation was conducted by Jon A. Daniels of the Cyber Unit.
 The case is being supervised by John O. Enright and Ms. Littman of the Cyber Unit and Thomas P. Smith, Jr. and Lara Shalov Mehraban of the New York Regional Office.
 The litigation is being conducted by Todd Brody and Mr. Daniels.